ATEX explosion protection: protective measures to prevent explosions

 These protective measures serve to prevent explosions.
 If they are implemented, an explosion cannot occur because at least one of the conditions of the hazard pentagon is not met.

-For dust, the following explosion indicators should be considered in this context:
+The following explosion figures should be considered for dust in this context:

 • Mixing ratio (lower as well as upper explosion limit)